Jennifer Lawrence’s Star Power And $20 Million Paycheck Couldn’t Prevent ‘Passengers’ From Failing At The Box Office

 — JΞNLΛWﬁlms (@JenLawFilms) January 2, 2017

 Chris Pratt and Laurence Fishburne are Jennifer’s co-stars in Passengers, playing the roles of other space travelers who wake up during the mishap.
 Jennifer Lawrence and Chris Pratt are the main protagonists of the film and they, along with Fishburne, are the only passengers who find themselves awake after the incident, while the other passengers are still deeply asleep.
-Together, the three protagonists strive to repair the ship so that all the passengers can safely continue with their journey.
+Together, the three protagonists strive to repair the ship so all the passengers can safely continue with their journey.

 While working together, Jennifer Lawrence and Pratt’s characters fall in love, leading to the movie featuring an admittedly awkward sex scene.